bringhurst/chocolate-chip-cookies/README.md

    a consistent dough is formed.
 6. With a knife, roughly cut the chocolate bars into 1/8 inch squares.
 Mix the chocolate into the dough.
+7. Form golfball sized egg-shaped balls of the dough, roughly 3-4 tablespoons in size.
-7. Cover and refrigerate for 24-72 hours.
+8. Cover and refrigerate for 24-72 hours.
-8. Preheat your oven to 360F.
+9. Preheat your oven to 350F.
-9. Create small egg-shaped balls of the dough, roughly 3 tablespoons in size.
+10. While the dough balls are still cold, cut in half with a knife.
-10. Place on a parchment paper lined baking sheet so that each egg-shaped ball of dough is as tall as possible.
+11. Place each dough ball half on a parchment lined baking sheet with the flat side facing down.
-11. Bake for 8-10 minutes (no more than 12 minutes).
+12. Bake for 18 minutes.